opf/openproject/README.md

 Installation
 ------------

-OpenProject Documents depends on OpenProject Plugins.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` in your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

-For OpenProject Documents itself you need to add the following line to the `Gemfile.plugins` of OpenProject:
+You need to add the following line to the `Gemfile.plugins` of OpenProject:

 `gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "stable"`